-Most homeowners insurance policies provide policyholders with personal liability coverage.
-The personal liability portion of your homeowners insurance protects you by offering personal injury and property damage coverage.
-In other words, if you hurt someone or damage their property, your homeowners insurance offers financial protection if you're found to be legally liable.
+Personal liability coverage is included in most homeowners insurance policies.
+The personal liability portion of your homeowners insurance provides personal injury and property damage coverage.
+If you hurt someone or damage their property, your homeowners insurance offers financial protection if you're found to be legally liable.
 Increasing your personal liability coverage limit is typically inexpensive, therefore, we recommend purchasing enough coverage to protect your assets.
 Otherwise, you may leave yourself exposed to potentially large financial losses.

-Property Damage: If a tree that is located on your property falls over during a thunderstorm and damages your neighbor's roof, you could be held responsible for the property damage.
+Property Damage: If a tree that is located on your property falls over during a thunderstorm and damages your neighbor's roof, you could be responsible for the property damage.
 Your neighbor could then choose to pursue legal action against you in an effort to receive financial compensation for the damage to their roof.
 Once again, without personal liability insurance, you'd be solely responsible for paying for the damage.

 Homeowners insurance covers personal injuries as long as your policy includes personal liability coverage, and most policies do.
 However, not every injury will be covered by your personal liability insurance.
-The only injuries that will be covered are those in which a person is injured as a result of negligence on your part.
+The only injuries covered are those that result from negligence on your part.
 Therefore, intentional acts aren't covered by your personal liability insurance.
-Furthermore, your personal liability insurance only applies to others, meaning any of your own injuries will require health insurance.
+Furthermore, your personal liability insurance only applies to others, while any injuries of your own would be covered under health insurance.

 |Personal Liability Coverage||$100,000|

 |Personal Injury or Property Damage Claim Brought Against You||($400,000)|